-Leaving Halifax we'll head for Truro, Known as the "Hub of Nova Scotia", Truro's size, central location and historic downtown makes it a popular home-base for exploring the province and the world-renowned tidal phenomena of the Bay of Fundy.
+Leaving from your local accommodator or cruise dock we'll head for Truro, Known as the "Hub of Nova Scotia", Truro's size, central location and historic downtown makes it a popular home-base for exploring the province and the world-renowned tidal phenomena of the Bay of Fundy.

 Our first stop will just outside Truro in Millbrook so we can learn about our 'First Nation's Peoples', the Mi'Kmaq.